-Competitive sealed proposal process
+Requirements for sealed proposal process

-Under the act, a county contracting authority that chooses to use the competitive sealed proposal process must meet several requirements.
+A county contracting authority that chooses to use the competitive sealed proposal process must meet several requirements.
 First, the authority must develop factors and criteria to evaluate each proposal, specify in writing the relative importance of each factor or criterion, and describe the evaluation procedures that will be used when awarding a contract to an offeror (R.C.
 307.862(A)(1)).
 The authority must solicit competitive sealed proposals through a request for proposals, which, at a minimum, must include the following information (R.C.
 307.862(A)(2) and (3) and (B)):